kootenpv/sky/README.md

 #### Create config

-If we want to for example crawl http://www.nu.nl/games, we can use the following config:
+If we want to for example crawl news from emerce.nl (http://www.emerce.nl/nieuws/), we can use the following config:

 ```python
 config = {